Bonkt/cs471-project/README.md

 This script is responsible for transforming the data from the previous execlog into the correct format. (deprecated)

+### cdf.py

+This script takes the output from the trace_distance_mo script and output the graph of the CDF of the TRD and saves it in the plot folder.

 ## C files and header
 ### main.c